omeka/omeka-s-enduser/docs/content/items.md

 **Batch editing** items takes you to a new page.
 The items being edited will display on the right side in a drawer, while the batch edit form gives you the following options:

-- set visibility: a dropdown, select from public or not public.
+- Set visibility: a dropdown, select from public or not public.
-- set template: a dropdown, select from the installation's resource templates.
+- Set template: a dropdown, select from the installation's resource templates.
-- set class: a dropdown, select from classes of the installed vocabularies.
+- Set class: a dropdown, select from classes of the installed vocabularies.
-- add to item set: a dropdown, select from item sets on the installation.
+- Add to item set: a dropdown, select from item sets on the installation.
 Add to an additional item set click in the input box again to see the remaining options.
-- remove from item set: a dropdown, select from item sets on the installation.
+- Remove from item set: a dropdown, select from item sets on the installation.
 Remove from an additional item set click in the input box again to see the remaining options.
-- add to sites: a dropdown, select from sites on the installation.
+- Add to sites: a dropdown, select from sites on the installation.
 Add to an additional site click in the input box again to see the remaining options.
-- remove from sites: a dropdown, select from sites on the installation.
+- Remove from sites: a dropdown, select from sites on the installation.
 Remove from an additional site click in the input box again to see the remaining options.
-- clear property values: a dropdown menu with all the properties in all vocabularies, selecting from this will remove any values in that property in the affected items.
+- Clear property values: a dropdown menu with all the properties in all vocabularies, selecting from this will remove any values in that property in the affected items.
 Clear additional properties using the "Clear another property" button.
 - Set value visibility: set the visibility of a specific property to either public or not public.
 Unlike the radio buttons at the top of the form, this will only affect a single property instead of the entire item.
 Select a property from the text field (type to begin searching), and the choose either the *public* or *not public* radio button for this option.

 ![Batch edit items form, with options as described above.
 Everything is grayscale](contentfiles/items_batchedit.png)

 In addition,  you can use the buttons at the bottom of the batch edit form to add properties to every item:

-- add text value
+- Add text value
-- add resource value
+- Add resource value
-- add URI value.
+- Add URI value.

 Selecting any of these will add a block to the form where you can select a property from the installed vocabularies and enter the value for that property.